• The purpose of a college essay is for admissions people to find out more about who you are and how you are able to write.

 senior year

-Identify the essay questions for each of your applications and choose a topic for each question.
-Brainstorm ideas for the topics, including personal stories and anecdotes.
+For each essay question on every application, choose a topic.
+Then brainstorm ideas for the topics, including your personal stories and anecdotes.

 January